 Encryption in the Microsoft Cloud

-Customer data within Microsoft's enterprise cloud services is protected by a variety of technologies and processes, including various forms of encryption.
+Customer data within Microsoft's enterprise cloud services is protected by several technologies and processes, including various forms of encryption.
 (Customer data in this document includes Exchange Online mailbox content, e-mail body, calendar entries, and the content of e-mail attachments, and if applicable, Skype for Business content), SharePoint Online site content and the files stored within sites, and files uploaded to OneDrive for Business or Skype for Business.)
 Microsoft uses multiple encryption methods, protocols, and ciphers across its products and services to help provide a secure path for customer data to travel through our cloud services, and to help protect the confidentiality of customer data that is stored within our cloud services.
 Microsoft uses some of the strongest, most secure encryption protocols available to provide barriers against unauthorized access to customer data.
 Proper key management is also an essential element of encryption best practices, and Microsoft works to ensure that all Microsoft-managed encryption keys are properly secured.

-Regardless of customer configuration, customer data stored within Microsoft's enterprise cloud services is protected using one or more forms of encryption.
+Customer data stored within Microsoft's enterprise cloud services is protected using one or more forms of encryption.
 (Validation of our crypto policy and its enforcement is independently verified by multiple third-party auditors, and reports of those audits are available on the Service Trust Portal.)

 Microsoft provides service-side technologies that encrypt customer data at rest and in transit.
 For example, for customer data at rest, Microsoft Azure uses BitLocker and DM-Crypt, and Microsoft 365 uses BitLocker, Azure Storage Service Encryption, Distributed Key Manager (DKM), and Microsoft 365 service encryption.
 For customer data in transit, Azure, Office 365, Microsoft Commercial Support, Microsoft Dynamics 365, Microsoft Power BI, and Visual Studio Team Services use industry-standard secure transport protocols, such as Internet Protocol Security (IPsec) and Transport Layer Security (TLS), between Microsoft datacenters and between user devices and Microsoft datacenters.